How to Mount a Dartboard on Drywall (No Damage Methods)

 Safety note: A dartboard cabinet or large electronic board can be heavy.
 If you’re mounting a cabinet, treat it like you’re hanging a big shelf: you want studs or serious anchors.

-Step 1: Mark height and center (don’t skip this)
+Step 1 is marking the correct heightand center (don’t skip this)

 Even a perfect mount won’t feel right if the board is placed wrong.
 Here’s the clean process: